 H) Don’t waste your money giving incentives for e-mail addresses.
 You will end up with a lot of useless information from customers who only wanted the incentive.

 - The only offer you need for a valuable e-mail address is “We’ll send you relevant offers and information by e-mail.”
-Now you have a permission-based list of customers who want to hear from you, and who will tell you what they are interested in getting from you.
+Now you have a permission-based list of customers who want to hear from you and tell you what they are interested in getting more information.
 Make sure you deliver value to them.